PayamDiba/SERGIO/README.md

 * dt: integration time step in steady-state simulations (default: 0.01).
 * dynamics: a Boolean showing whether to simulate steady-state (False) or differentiation (True).
 * bifurcation_matrix: only needed for dynamics simulations (default: None).
 A 2d (number_bins times number_bins) python list containing >=0 floats showing the differentiation graph.
 The element in row i and column j shows the migration rate (r) from cell type i to cell type j.
 Therefore, r times number_sc paths between cell type i and j is simulated.
 Increasing r slows down simulations but increases the density of simulated cells differentiating from cell type i to j, also r=0 denotes no differentiation from cell type i to j.
 Typically values of r around 1 result in desirable differentiation trajectories.
-	- Example: system of three cell types with linear differentiation graph: bifurcation_matrix = [[0, 0.8, 0 ],[0, 0, 1.1], [0,0,0]]
+	- Example: system of three cell types with a linear differentiation graph: bifurcation_matrix = [[0, 0.8, 0 ],[0, 0, 1.1], [0,0,0]]

 * noise_params_splice: only needed for dynamics simulations (default: None).
 A single scalar or a list of size number_genes containing the spliced transcripts’ noise parameter.
 Small values (<0.5) are recommended.
 * noise_type_splice: only needed for dynamics simulations (default: None).
 The type of stochastic noise for simulations of spliced transcripts.
 Options: “dpd”, “sp”, “sd” (For more details, see the paper)
 * splice_ratio: only needed for dynamics simulations (default: 4).
 A single scalar or a list of size number_genes containing the ratio of the expected expression of spliced to unspliced transcripts of genes in differentiation simulations.
 This tunes the degradation rate of spliced RNA.
 * dt_splice: only needed for dynamics simulations (default: 0.01).
 Integration time step in differentiation simulations.

+2. GRN structure and master regulators’ profile is fed into the simulator by invoking `build_graph` method: